tortleX3/Post_Fix/README.md

 with a value of 53.

-In order to earn full points for the bonus you will have to implement robust test cases
+In order to earn full points for the bonus you will have to implement a robust test suite.

 ### Part One: Write an ExponentOperator class

-Write an `ExponentOperatorTest` class similar to that of the of the `PlusOperator` class.
+Write an `ExponentOperatorTest` class similar to that of the of the `PlusOperatorTest` class.
 Try to think of additional scenarios you would like to test and write test cases for those scenarios.

 Implement an `ExponentOperator` class that is similar to your `PlusOperator` class.
 Think about what the two operands represent and how perform operation would work for this class.